waiting-for-dev/vim-www/README.md

-# www.vim
+# vim-www

 Define your favourite websites and search engines and open them from vim.
-Official repository: https://github.com/waiting-for-dev/www.vim
+Official repository: https://github.com/waiting-for-dev/vim-www

 This plugin is born out of my need to open every now and then the same documentation websites while I'm programming, of the chaos that represents keeping all of them open in browser tabs at the same time and of the mental gap saving if I can open them directly from vim.

 ## Installation

 Just like any other vim plugin.
-Use [pathogen](https://github.com/tpope/vim-pathogen), [neobundle](https://github.com/Shougo/neobundle.vim) or [vundle](https://github.com/gmarik/Vundle.vim), or just [unzip](https://github.com/waiting-for-dev/www.vim/archive/master.zip) it inside your `$HOME/.vim` directory.
+Use [pathogen](https://github.com/tpope/vim-pathogen), [neobundle](https://github.com/Shougo/neobundle.vim) or [vundle](https://github.com/gmarik/Vundle.vim), or just [unzip](https://github.com/waiting-for-dev/vim-www/archive/master.zip) it inside your `$HOME/.vim` directory.

 ## Usage

-`www.vim` just opens urls in your web browser.
-But `www.vim` understands three types of url references:
+`vim-www` just opens urls in your web browser.
+But `vim-www` understands three types of url references:

 * A typical URI, e.g. http://vim.org .
 * A defined plain tag.
 E.g., tag "vimcom" can be configured to reference http://www.vim.org/community.php .